zigsphere/odot-cameras/README.md

 For development, in the docker-compose.yml file, comment out the image attribute and uncomment the `build: .`.
 Then you can simply run `docker-compose up --build` to build the image from the included Dockerfile.

+### Caching
+The application is currently using Redis to store the cache for the retrieved data from the ODOT API.
+This is done by using the Flask-Caching Python library.
+A cache is used to avoid hitting the API rate limit from each load of the page.
+Instead, the cache is stored for the time specified for HOMEPAGE_CACHE_TIMEOUT and DATA_CACHE_TIMEOUT.
+These can be set as environment variables for the ODOT container image within the docker-compose file.
+Now, when the page is loaded by several concurrent connections, the data is pulled from the Redis cache rather than performing an API call each time.
+You can change the cache type if desired. https://flask-caching.readthedocs.io/

 ### Used APIs
 A list of the data that can be retreived is listed [here](https://tripcheck.com/Pages/API); however, currently the [CCTV inventory](https://apiportal.odot.state.or.us/api-details#api=tripcheck-api-v1-0;rev=1&operation=Cls_GetClsInventory) and [incidents](https://apiportal.odot.state.or.us/api-details#api=tripcheck-api-v1-0;rev=1&operation=Inc_GetIncidentsFilter) API are the only two used in this application.